 A dirty carburetor for a chainsaw can lead to several problems, including poor performance and even engine failure.
 Luckily, cleaning the carburetor is a relatively easy task that can be done in just a few minutes.

-This article will teach you how to clean a carburator using a few simple tools and some fresh gasoline.
+This article will teach you how to clean a carburetor using a few simple tools and some fresh gasoline.

 How Does a Chainsaw Carburetor Work?